 From what we’ve seen, over-the-counter boosters are worth a shot, especially if you’ve been battling low testosterone for a while.

-And if you decide to give these testosterone boosters a go, check out our list of the best testosterone supplements on the market.
+If you decide to give these testosterone boosters a shot, we've put together a list of the best testosterone supplements on the market.